cdock1029/ceres/README.md

 Known issues:
 - Oauth Consumer key and secret is hardcoded into the application and the test script.
 This will be put in mongo in the future.
-- Issues with update / delete and sharding.